WilliamThyer/williamthyer.github.io/_posts/2020-10-29-locations_of_lines.md

 This was a really fun project.
 I haven't ever created an interactive plot before, so this was exciting.
 I love the idea of using interactive plots to aid in data exploration and model interpretation, so this is a skill I was happy to work on.
 It also reaffirmed my love of Numpy.
 The plot would be laggy if I couldn't update the data over and over extremely quickly, and Numpy made that really easy.

 I actually had fun messing around with the app for a while.
-Here are a few examples of artworks I was able to make with it.
+Here are a few examples of artworks I was able to make with it:

 ![](https://williamthyer.github.io/images/locations_of_lines/05.png)
 ![](https://williamthyer.github.io/images/locations_of_lines/06.png)
 ![](https://williamthyer.github.io/images/locations_of_lines/07.png)